Previous Next 1 2 3 4 5

 How to get to Subang Airport

-Currently transportation to Subang Airport is limited to taxi, car and public busses only, though public busses are only an option if you know your way around the Kuala Lumpur bus network.
+Getting to Subang Airport is easy.
+Just take a taxi, on you'll be there within 30 minutes.
+Another option is the public bus, though public busses are only an option if you know your way around the Kuala Lumpur bus network.
 There is a direct RapidKL bus route between KL Sentral and Subang Airport.
 If you travel to Subang by LRT train (Rapid KL or KTM Komuter) then you can take a bus from either Kelana Jaya station or Subang Jaya KTM station.
 If you are staying in Kuala Lumpur city center, then every taxi is able and willing to take you to Subang Airport.
-Prices will not be more than RM20 to get there; if the driver doesn’t want to use his meter then you pay around RM25.
+Prices will not be more than RM20 to get there; if the driver doesn't want to use his meter then you pay around RM25.
 There are plans to connect Subang Airport directly to the RapidKL and KTM Komuter lines, so people can travel directly to the airport by LRT.

 You can also find a Hawk Malaysia pickup location at Subang SkyPark.
 If you made car rental reservations you can pick up or drop off your rental car at the airport (Ms. Huda, Tel: 0162076530).